sylk80/tictactoe_team/NOTES.md

 -   ✅ Board with a new mark is printed

 -   New unit test to check the cell is not empty

+# Pomodoro 13

+Driver: Szilvia
+Navigator: Julian

+-   UAT 1.3.4
+    And the cell is not empty
+    Then they place their mark in a different cell on the board
+    -   red
+    -   green
+    -   refactor
+-   fix unreliability of `game.test.js`
+-   Look into why Second Round BDD test still failing
+-   Create UAT 1.4 BDD steps